 Parklea Branching Out Growing Together is a carbon saving project funded by the Climate Challenge Fund.

-We aim to reduce the collective carbon footprint of Parklea and the wider Port Glasgow community through recycling, reducing waste and the re-use and upcycling of materials and textiles.
+Through the prgramme we are reducing the collective carbon footprint of Parklea and the wider Port Glasgow community through recycling, reducing waste and the re-use and upcycling of materials and textiles.

 Growing together also offers opportunities for people with learning disabilities to gain skills relevant to independent living and encourages greater integration and inclusion.